hzhreal/HTOS/README.md

 A discord bot with tons of functionalities that can handle PS4 saves using a jailbroken PS4.

 ## Purposes
-- Resign encrypted saves (both with or without replacing the decrypted contents)
+- Resign encrypted saves (both with or without replacing the decrypted contents, also known as encrypting)
 - Decrypt encrypted saves
 - Re-region encrypted saves
 - Change the picture of encrypted saves
 - Change the titles of encrypted saves
 - Quickly resign pre stored saves
-- Convert GTA V & RDR 2 & BL 3 gamesaves from PS4 to PC or vice versa (some games do require need conversion, but the other ones that do will get added over time)
+- Convert GTA V & RDR 2, BL 3 & TTWL gamesaves from PS4 to PC or vice versa (some games do require need conversion, but the other ones that do will get added over time)
 - Add quick cheats to your games (currently only for GTA V & RDR 2)

 ## Functionalities
 - File uploads through discord and google drive (bulk uploads are supported on all save pair commands)
 - File security checks
-- Game custom cryptography handling (extra encryption layer based on game), currently only GTA V, RDR 2, Borderlands 3 & Xenoverse 2
+- Game custom cryptography handling (extra encryption layer based on game), currently only GTA V, RDR 2, BL 3, TTWL, Xenoverse 2, TLOU, MGSV (TPP & GZ) & RE-REV2
 - Param.sfo parser
 - Asynchronous, can handle multiple operations at once
 - Bot will guide you with what do to in each command